Openhab-Nodes/website/content/en/userguide/_index.md

 {{< /callout >}}

 ## Who openHAB X Is For
-openHAB X is for people who crave **stability** and **ease to use** in a home automation system and is ideal for many people for a variety of reasons.
+openHAB X is for people who crave **stability** and **ease to use** in a custom home automation system and is ideal for many people for a variety of reasons.
 Let’s look at a few of the most important groups.

 openHAB X is for People Who &hellip;